mihaifm/bufstop/readme.md

     map <leader>a :BufstopModeFast<CR>     " a command for quick switching
     map <C-tab>   :BufstopBack<CR>
     map <S-tab>   :BufstopForward<CR>
-    call BufstopSpeedToggle()              " now I can press ,3,3,3 to cycle the last 3 buffers
+    let g:BufstopAutoSpeedToggle = 1       " now I can press ,3,3,3 to cycle the last 3 buffers

 ##Don't like this plugin?